-Our University Learning Centre has journals, ebooks, computers and break-out study spaces, as well as our Study Zone - an informal space with sports equipment, study booths and chill-out spaces to support both studying and relaxation.
+Our University Learning Centre has books, journals, ebooks, computers and breakout study spaces.
+In addition, we have a Study Lounge - an informal space with sports equipment, study booths and chill-out spaces to support both studying and relaxation.

 ENTRY REQUIREMENTS